-ECON334 Intermediate Microeconomic Analysis I 3 Prerequisites: ECON227, ECON226 and MATH182 Designed to provide an intensive study of contemporary microeconomic theory.
-Topics include consumer demand, market structure, production theory, the nature and behaviour of costs, the pricing and allocation of productive resource and the distribution of income.
+ECON334 Intermediate Micro Analysis I Prerequisites: ECON226 and MATH182

+Designed to provide an intensive study of contemporary microeconomic theory.
+Topics include consumer demand, market structure, production theory, the nature and behaviour of costs, the pricing and allocation of productive resources and the distribution of income.
 Emphasis is given to the use of these tools in business decision making.
 This course builds heavily on ECON226 and utilizes algebra extensively.
 At the end of this course, students should understand economic decision making at the micro level.

-ECON336 Intermediate Microeconomic Analysis II 3 Prerequisite: ECON330 This course builds upon the foundation set in its predecessor ECON330.
+ECON336 Intermediate Microeconomic Analysis II 3 Prerequisite: ECON334

+This course builds upon the foundation set in its predecessor ECON330.
 It is designed to continue the thorough investigation into microeconomic theory.
-Topics include market structure, the pricing and allocation of productive resource, and the distribution of income.
+Topics include market structure, the pricing and allocation of productive resources, and the distribution of income.
 Emphasis is given to the use of these tools in business decision making.

-ECON425 Caribbean Economic Issues and Development

-Prerequisites: ECON226 and ECON227 and junior
+ECON425 Caribbean Econ.
+Issues and Development 3 Prerequisites: ECON227 and junior standing.

-standing.
-This course focuses on the use of economic tools to analyze key intraregional markets -land and housing, transportation, labour and public servicesand examines their public policy implications.
+This course focuses on the use of economic tools to analyse key intra-regional markets -land and housing, transportation, labour and public services- and examines their public policy implications.
 Also examines interregional relationships, the growth and decline of cities, and the economics of urbanization.
-An analysis of the issues involved in the economic transformation of the Caribbean economies. addition, this course will analyze the economic challenges faced by low and middle-income countries in their quest for development and public policies meant to address those challenges.
+An analysis of the issues involved in the economic transformation of the Caribbean economies.
+In addition, this course will analyse the economic challenges faced by low and middle-income countries in their quest for development and public policies meant to address those challenges.
 The course will be divided into two parts.
-In the first part, theories of economic growth and some development are explored.
+In the first part, theories of economic growth and some developments are explored.
 In the second part, trends in poverty and inequality in specific regions and countries are examined.

-ECON440 International Economics
+ECON440 International Economics Prerequisites: ECON333